DIPlib/diplib/changelogs/diplib_3.0.1.md

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together (distances smaller than a pixel).

+- `dip::ColorSpaceManager` didn't register the ICH and ISH color spaces.

 ## Changes to DIPimage